ip-tools/patzilla/README.rst

 About
 =====
-The IP Navigator is a powerful patent information research platform and toolkit with a modern user interface.
+The IP Navigator is a modular patent information research platform and toolkit with a modern user interface and access to multiple data sources.

 Features: